Phosphate binder use

 • Patients with secondary hyperparathyroidism or vascular calcification.

-In special cases, they may also be used for liver metabolic disorders or other diseases causing phosphate metabolism disturbances.
+In special cases, they may also be used for liver metabolism disorders or other diseases causing phosphate metabolism disturbances.

 Usage and Dosage

 The medication must be taken with meals or immediately after eating to ensure contact with dietary phosphate.
-General recommendations include:
+General recommendations are:

-• Taking 1-3 tablets per meal, with dosage adjusted based on blood phosphate levels.
+• Take 1-3 tablets per meal, with dosage adjusted based on blood phosphate levels.

-• The total calcium intake from calcium-containing medications should not exceed 1500 mg per day.
+• The total calcium intake from calcium-containing drugs should not exceed 1500 mg per day.

-• Non-calcium medications should not be taken simultaneously with other drugs to avoid absorption interference.
+• Non-calcium drugs should be taken separately from other medications to avoid absorption interference.

-Doctors monitor blood calcium, phosphate, and parathyroid hormone levels every 2-3 months, adjusting doses dynamically.
+Doctors will monitor blood calcium, phosphate, and parathyroid hormone levels every 2-3 months and adjust dosages dynamically.

 Benefits and Advantages